justixnl/EFT-hideout-tracker/README.md

 > If you decide to use my app and need to reset your data at any point, you will have to clear your localStorage through the developer's tools.

 > [!NOTE]
-> I have not taken into consideration what station is unlocked based on the current level of each station.
+> I have not taken into consideration what station is unlocked based on the current level of the other stations.
 So they are all available.

 ## TODO list